 What causes these patchy bald spots?

-The exact cause is currently unknown.
-Nevertheless, evidence suggests that there are two reasons.
+Currently, the exact cause is unknown, however, evidence suggests two reasons.
 There are two factors which have been linked to causing these patchy bald spots:

 1. Immune system abnormalities

-The body’s immune system and it attacks the hair follicles and disturbs the normal hair matrix.
-The immune system targets the hair tissues, and after a few months, it causes patchy bald spots and even hair loss.
+Abnormalities in the body’s immune system attacks the hair follicles and disturbs the normal hair matrix.
+The immune system targets the hair tissues, and after a few months, it causes patchy bald spots and hair loss associated with alopecia.

-Some people tend to link it to stress or emotional shock, as a trigger that eventually leads to circular or patchy bald spots.
+Stress and/or emotional shock have been considered triggers that eventually leads to circular or patchy bald spots.

 Signs and symptoms of alopecia areata

-Circular patches of hair loss can occur both in one spot or in several places.
-These appear in a round or oval shape on the scalp or the body (eyebrows, beard, arms, legs).
-However, the prominent symptom of alopecia is hair loss.
+The main symptom of alopecia is hair loss.
+Circular patches of hair loss can occur in one spot or in several places.
+These appear in a round or oval shape on the scalp or the body, e.g., eyebrows, beard, arms, and legs.
 Patches of bald spots appear over time, and some even lose all the hair on their body.
-For some people hair start to grow back after about 6 to 12 months.
+Some people may see hair regrowth after about 6 to 12 months.

 Alopecia areata treatment

-There is no one-fits-all cure.
-A specialist can recommend an alopecia areata treatment which is safe and effective as it really depends on the extent of the hair loss.
+There is no one-size-fits-all cure.
+A specialist can recommend a safe, effective treatment, but it really depends on the extent of the hair loss.
 The treatment must, therefore, be adapted to each case of alopecia areata.
-Among these treatments, some have found the effectiveness of aromatherapy to deliver good results as an alternative natural treatment.
+Among these treatments is aromatherapy.
+Some people have reported positive effects using aromatherapy an alternative natural treatment.

 The importance of psychological help